ibr-ds/sgx-perf/README.md

 --------------

 sgx-perf was tested with the official Intel SGX SDK version 1.9 and 2.3.
 It should also works with other versions.
-It requires the non-stripped PSW libraries (if you install the prebuild packages, you're fine).
+It requires the non-stripped PSW libraries ~~(if you install the prebuild packages, you're fine).~~ The prebuilt packages also seem to be stripped now.
-If you have built the SDK/PSW from source, you need to disable stripping of the binary. sgx-perf needs to access some PSW internal functions that are not exported by the URTS to find enclave start and end addresses.
+If you have built the SDK/PSW from source, you need to disable stripping of the binary using a environment variable: `export DEB_BUILD_OPTIONS="nostrip"` (see #3) sgx-perf needs to access some PSW internal functions that are not exported by the URTS to find enclave start and end addresses.
 Furthermore, you need `libelf`.

 Working set analysis of big enclaves (>60000 pages) requires a high value of `vm.max_map_count` as the working set analyser cuts up the enclave mappings into one mapping per enclave page.
 Set it with `sysctl -w vm.max_map_count=2147483647` to `INT_MAX`.